TET, The lunar New Year introduction

-Personally, I am a bit excited for the upcoming year, being a dog in the zodiac sign myself …
+Personally, I am a bit excited for the upcoming year, last year was not bad, but I am looking to make it even better …

 The Vietnamese New Year – Tet Nguyen Dan – follows the same lunar calendar that governs Chinese New Year celebrations worldwide.
 So on the same day the world celebrates Chinese New Year, the people of Vietnam celebrate Tet.